Goddards: House

-Since its original intended use was as a holiday home, the Mirrilees family did not request luxury furnishings.
+Since its original intended use was as a holiday home, the Mirrielees family did not request luxury furnishings.
 As the writer Dominic Bradbury notes: "The restrained and sometimes utilitarian interiors let the craftsmanship shine through."
-The historian, Jane Ridley, notes that the internal features such as the timberwork, larder ventilators and decorative ironmongery were influenced by ideas later expounded in Gertrude Jekyll's book, Old West Surrey, published in 1904.
+The historian Jane Ridley notes that the internal features such as the timberwork, larder ventilators and decorative ironmongery were influenced by ideas later expounded in Gertrude Jekyll's book, Old West Surrey, published in 1904.
 The common room, modelled on an open medieval hall, is typical of this vernacular aesthetic, with exposed timber beams and a large fireplace at one end.
 When completed in 1900, there were six bedrooms for guests and the loft above the common room was used as a games room.